daodaojiang622/Foodie-Friends/README.md

 - restaurantId: ID of the restaurant where the meetup is taking place (links to Restaurants collection).
 - Owner: ID of the user who created the meetup (links to Users collection).
 - dateTime: Date and time of the meetup.
-- notes: Additional notes or comments about the meetup (e.g., "Celebrate John's birthday" or "Try the new sushi menu").
+- details: Additional details or comments about the meetup (e.g., "Celebrate John's birthday" or "Try the new sushi menu").

 ## Implementation of CRUD operations
 1. Users Collection
 - Create: When a new user signs up, a user profile is created with information like email.
-- Read: Retrieve user information for profile display, preferences, friends list, and personalized restaurant recommendations.
+- Read: Retrieve user information for profile display.
-- Update: Users can update their profile information (e.g.update profile photo) and manage their friends list or favorite restaurants.
+- Update: Users can update their profile information (e.g.update profile photo).
-- Delete: Account deletion allows the user to delete their profile and associated data from the app.

 2. Restaurants Collection
 - Create: Restaurants are fetched from an external API (like Yelp) and stored in the database for fast access.
-Users might also add a new restaurant if it’s not found in the API results.
-- Read: Display restaurant details (name, location, rating, photos, reviews) on the app, especially in searches, map views, or personalized recommendations.
+- Read: Display restaurant details (name, location, rating, photos, reviews) on the app, especially in searches and map views.
 - Update: Occasionally update restaurant information (like rating or hours) to ensure data accuracy.
 The updates might come from periodic API calls.
-- Delete: Unused or outdated restaurant entries may be removed from the database if they’re no longer relevant or accessible.

 3. Reviews Collection
 - Create: Users can write and add new reviews, including rating, text, and photos, for a specific restaurant.